tenstorrent/tt-metal/tech_reports/GEMM_FLOPS/GEMM_FLOPS.md

 We also show the results with and without trace (see [AdvancedPerformanceOptimizationsForModels](tech_reports/AdvancedPerformanceOptimizationsForModels/AdvancedPerformanceOptimizationsForModels.md) for details of trace).
 With trace, we can minimize the overhead of host which can reflect the actual device performance better.

-Finally, we present the results in device time, device throughput in TFLOPs, device utilization compared to the user-specified grid size and device utilization compared to the full grid size (8x8 in Wormhole).
+Finally, we present the results in terms of device time, device throughput in TFLOPs, device utilization compared to the user-specified grid size and device utilization compared to the full grid size (8x8 in Wormhole).
+Utilization is calculated with

+Utilization = ideal cycles / actual cycles.

+Ideal cycles = (m * k * n) / (tile_height * tile_width * tile_height) * (cycle_per_tile / num_cores).

+Cycle_per_tile is the ideal compute cycle for each tile, which depends on math fidelity (LoFi: 16, HiFi2: 32, HiFi3: 48, HiFi4: 64).
+For utilization of user-specified grid size, num_cores is the user-specified number of cores.
+For utilization of full grid size, num_cores is the maximum number of cores available for compute.

 |     m |     k |     n | use_trace   | grid_size   | in0_sharded   | out_sharded   | in0_storage_type   | in1_storage_type   | out_storage_type   | dtype              | math_fidelity      |   inference_time_avg (ns) |   TFLOPs (avg) | Utilization (vs user grid)   | Utilization (vs 8x8 full grid)   |